nomade1999/s3bucketsstats/README.md

 In the event the inventory fails it will automatically revert to list-objects-v2

+Inventory need to have at least those columns included: 'Size', 'LastModifiedDate', 'StorageClass', 'EncryptionStatus'
 ## Getting Started

 The challenge was to build a tool that could report some metrics and statistics on a list of buckets.